Jacqui Lichtenstern UKCP & EAGT Reg. Psychotherapist, MSc Gestalt Psychotherapy

 The Gestalt approach acknowledges the inter-relatedness of all life, recognising the uniqueness of every human as existing in the context of their historical experiences, family, culture, present situations and physical environment.

-Encompassing a holistic perspective means that a person is viewed as a complex whole, with all aspects - physical, emotional, psychological, intellectual, social, spiritual etc. - being valued.
+Encompassing a holistic perspective means that a person is viewed as a complex whole, where all aspects are valued; physical, emotional, psychological, intellectual, social, spiritual etc.

 My particular areas of interest & experience include: